 Negative equity is a common term used in mortgages, but it's also something to consider and be aware of when it comes to car finance.

-Everyone with a car on finance will be in negative equity at some point, and that's not a problem; this will generally be in the first year or two of owning it.
+Everyone with a car on finance will be in negative equity at some point, and that's not a problem; this will generally be in the first two years of owning it.

 Do you know if your car is in a positive or negative equity position?
 Find out for free today and see if you are eligible to upgrade your car or save money on your car finance deal.

 However, at the time of writing, used car prices are at an all-time high, meaning that cars are currently worth a lot more than they perhaps should be worth.

 Your car could be in a positive position, even if you don't think it is.
 At Car Credible, we can help to determine your car's equity position and from there, can help you get into a new, better deal with a newer car and cheaper monthly repayments.

 An example of negative equity in car finance